Reducing Autocorrelation Times in Lattice Simulations with Generative Adversarial Networks: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this work we have established GANs as a viable means to significantly reduce autocorrelations in lattice simulations.
-A novel algorithmic framework has been designed, and quantitative numerical criteria have been provided for checking its validity as an alternative to standard importance sampling.
+In this work, we have investigated GANs for the purpose of reducing autocorrelations in lattice simulations by providing independent field configurations.
+A simple algorithm was constructed to enable a statistically consistent injection of generated samples into a Markov chain.
+We provide several numerical criteria to verify the validity of this approach and demonstrate that it can improve standard importance sampling algorithms.

-The key ingredient is the implementation of GANs as an overrelaxation step, which can be achieved through an optimization of the latent variables.
-Putting our reasoning to the test, we first have confirmed that GANs can successfully capture the dynamics of two-dimensional scalar $\phi^4$-theory in the symmetric phase.
-Subsequently a significant reduction of autocorrelations using our method has been demonstrated (fig.\,\ref{gan_autocorr}).
-We note here that even though we tested our ansatz using only a simple `vanilla' GAN, some properties of the theory were reproduced by it to a remarkably high precision already before our statistical selection procedure was employed (fig.\,\ref{gan_pure}a, tab.\,\ref{table1}).
-Visible deviations from the true action distribution were eliminated completely by our method (fig.\,\ref{gan_hmc}b).
-Using more sophisticated implementations could further improve the situation, especially regarding convergence and stability of training, which we discuss in more detail below.
-In a follow-up study we intend to also investigate the algorithm's performance in the broken phase and around the phase transition, as well as calculate and compare correlation functions with results from traditional Monte Carlo methods.
+To this end, we have implemented GANs as an overrelaxation step, which can be achieved through an evolution of the latent variables.
+Putting our reasoning to the test, we first confirmed that GANs can successfully capture the dynamics of two-dimensional scalar $\phi^4$-theory in the symmetric phase.
+We note here that, even though we tested our ansatz using only a simple `vanilla' GAN, certain properties were reproduced by it to remarkably high precision without even employing a statistical selection procedure (\Cref{fig:gan_baseline}, \Cref{tab:observables}).
+Deviations from the action distribution were then eliminated completely (\Cref{fig:gan_overrelaxation}).
+Furthermore, a significant reduction of autocorrelations relative to the HMC baseline has been demonstrated (\Cref{fig:autocorr}).
+A comparison of the integrated autocorrelation times suggests that the incorporation of generative neural samplers into lattice simulations could facilitate a considerable reduction of dynamical critical exponents, which should be investigated in more detail.
+We also emphasize here again that our method is compatible with any action-based importance sampling algorithm and the observed relative performance gain is expected to carry over.

-In our specific example, the whole overrelaxation step generally takes roughly 50ms on average using a standard laptop CPU.
-In principle, once the GAN has been trained, it can easily generate thousands of samples per second, most of which are however immediately discarded until a configuration with $|\varDelta S| < \varDelta S_\textrm{thresh}$ is found.
-The simplest way to accelerate this process is of course more powerful hardware.
-In particular, using GPUs would substantially speed up the latent variable optimization.
-Apart from that there are several conceptual improvements by which the algorithm's efficiency could be significantly upgraded, potentially by several orders of magnitude.

-As a straightforward extension of the described method, instead of discarding all unused samples at each step, one could add them to a reservoir from which suitable configurations are pulled in subsequent steps.
-If the reservoir does not contain an appropriate sample, one simply adds more.
-Of course this requires more memory, however that can be also diminished by only saving the values of the action and the associated random number generator seeds, reproducing samples on-the-fly when they are needed.
-After an initial sample population has been created, the algorithm can proceed very efficiently, periodically refilling the reservoir.